 We are excited to host our award-winning Counselor and Mentorship Program for the fourth time next summer!
 CAMP is available to 16-year-old children with cancer and siblings and will run concurrently with summer camp.

 CAMPers participate in STEM workshops each morning and learn how to 3-D print, build robots, program computers, and much more.
 They also learn valuable life skills that include basic cooking, first aid, doing laundry, interviewing for jobs, changing a car tire, and jumping a car battery.
 CAMPers also participate in college prep courses that include college major research, essay writing, and SAT prep.
 All CAMPers will participate in a Counselor-In-Training program in which they will assist younger cabins and leave with valuable work experience.
 Lastly, CAMPers attend a series of guest speaker seminars that included in 2019 a retired US Navy SEAL Captain, an architect who worked on the UN Building and Google headquarters, a US Olympian, and two scientists who are currently developing an alternative to traditional chemotherapy.

-To learn more about CAMP, email Ryan Campbell at email@example.com.
+While not attending sessions, CAMPers participate in traditional camp activities with other campers.
+To learn more about CAMP, email Ryan Campbell at firstname.lastname@example.org.